TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 **Figure 5 panicle-mutants**.
 Mutants in three AP2/EREBP-like genes, *PLT8*, *ERF142* and *DLT*, have defects in panicle architecture compared to their background accessions.
 The *PLT8* mutant produces fewer primary branches and spikelets.
 The mutants of *ERF142* and *DLT* both produce fewer primary branches, secondary branches and spikelets.

-**Figure SuppFigPanicle Structure** Spread mature rice panicule.RL: Rachis length; PB: Primary branch; PBL: Primary branch length; PBIL: Primary branch internode length; SB, Secondary branch; SBL: Secondary branch length; SBIL: Secondary branch internode length; Sp : Spikelet.
+**Figure SuppFigPanicle Structure**.
+Spread mature rice panicule.RL: Rachis length; PB: Primary branch; PBL: Primary branch length; PBIL: Primary branch internode length; SB, Secondary branch; SBL: Secondary branch length; SBIL: Secondary branch internode length; Sp : Spikelet.

-**Figure S1 correlation-pbn-spn** Correlation between the main panicle traits that contribute to panicle architecture diversity.
+**Figure S1 correlation-pbn-spn**.
+Correlation between the main panicle traits that contribute to panicle architecture diversity.
 Primary branch number and spikelet number correlate in wild species.
 Secondary branch number and spikelet number. ** could you add the correlation value on each panel** correlate more in cultivated species than in wild species.
 Primary and secondary branch numbers don't correlate, suggesting that they are controlled by different genetic mechanisms.